CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    :cdata:`PyType_Type`, defines this function to distinguish between statically and dynamically allocated types.)

    This field is inherited by subtypes.
-(VERSION NOTE: in Python 2.2, it was not inherited.
-It is inherited in 2.2.1 and later versions.)

 .. cmember:: PyObject* PyTypeObject.tp_bases